mwielgoszewski/doorman/README.md

 * `DOORMAN_AUTH_METHOD = None`
 * `DOORMAN_AUTH_METHOD = 'doorman'`
+* `DOORMAN_AUTH_METHOD = 'ldap'`
 * `DOORMAN_AUTH_METHOD = 'google'`

 `None` implies no authentication, resulting in an exposed manager web interface.
 If you deploy the api and web interface (the manager) separately, and the manager will only be accessible from a trusted network, this may be enough for you.

 `doorman` utilizes username and password based authentication, managed by the backend database.
 Passwords are stored as bcrypt hashes with a work factor of 13 log_rounds.
 Doorman does not support user registration, or password reset capabilities from the web interface.
 This must be handled by the administrator using Doorman's [manage.py](https://github.com/mwielgoszewski/doorman/blob/master/manage.py) script.

+`ldap` authentication relies on an LDAP server to authenticate users.
+See the [flask-ldap3-login](http://flask-ldap3-login.readthedocs.io/en/latest/configuration.html) documentation for the configuration values required by the plugin in order to successfully bind and authenticate to your LDAP server.

 `google` uses OAuth 2.0 to authenticate with your Google credentials.
 To get started, you'll need to register a new web application client in the [Google API Console](https://console.developers.google.com/apis/credentials) and obtain a client_id and client_secret, along with authorize a callback URL.
 The following will need to be configured: